No. 24 N.C. State upends No. 12 Louisville

-Nyheim Hines ran for two touchdowns as No. 24 N.C.
-State clung to a lead for most of the final three quarters en route to a 39-25 victory over No. 17 Louisville in an Atlantic Coast Conference game Thursday night.
+RALEIGH, N.C. -- Nyheim Hines ran for two touchdowns as No. 24 North Carolina State clung to a lead for most of the final three quarters en route to a 39-25 victory over No. 17 Louisville in an Atlantic Coast Conference game on Thursday night.

-“You can just feel it right now in our locker room,” Wolfpack coach Dave Doeren said.
-“They believe they’re the best team. ...
-When you can play like that in an environment like that, it was electric.”

 The outcome at Carter-Finley Stadium gave the Wolfpack a second victory against a nationally ranked opponent in less than two weeks and reversed a 41-point loss to the Cardinals from a season ago.